trunkclub/lumberjack/README.md

 * You've run `yarn install` inside the `./app` folder
 * The `yarn check-routes`, `yarn combine-violations:unique` and `yarn combine-violations:tally` commands have been run in root

+### Running the Client App

+Once all Setup steps have completed, run `yarn develop`, which will start up the project's server and React app in the same terminal window.

 ## Commands
 Once the above is set up, you can run any and all of the following: